A Boy and His Boat

 “Born again?” - Guy with a Jesus sign ep.
 102

 Fairing is another term for sanding, or smoothing something until it is good and flat and… fair.
 We also bid each other farewell when we part.
 And we may be tempted to complain about things “not being fair” when we don’t get our way, or when we have to move our boat from one town to another and say goodbye to our dear friends and our favorite parrot.
 Amazingly, Leo never seems to complain, even when things don’t appear to be fair.
 Rather, he finds ways to keep moving the boat closer to the water.
-Here we hear the team’s steady and active work amidst uneasy circumstances, higher emotions, and new beginnings.
+We hear the team’s steady and active work amidst uneasy circumstances, higher emotions, and new beginnings.
 Tally Ho is sanded.
 She is painted.
 And by the time she is moved ‘round the corner to the boat yard in Port Townsend, she is undoubtedly reborn.

 VII.
 Port Townsend Triple Fugue (ep.
 104-132)